Activism & Research

-Alda Terracciano’s interest in practice-as-research dates back to her PhD in Theatre History, which she completed in 2002 with the thesis Crossing Lines: an Analysis of Integration and Separatism within Black Theatre in Britain, at the Università di Napoli “L’Orientale” in collaboration with Middlesex University, London.
-In order to engage the wider public and disseminate research outcomes, in 2001 she co-funded the independent black and Asian theatre archive Future Histories.
-Since then, she has been interested in the emergence of the archive as a key concept and object of critical heritage studies, exploring its impact on the formation and articulation of individual and collective identities, memories, cultural values and power relations.
+Alda Terracciano’s interest in participatory research dates back to her PhD in Theatre History, which she defended in 2002 with the thesis Crossing Lines: an Analysis of Integration and Separatism within Black Theatre in Britain, at the Università di Napoli “L’Orientale” in collaboration with Middlesex University, London.
+During that time she campaigned for research and study of black and Asian history in the UK and co-founded Future Histories, the first independent archive of African, Asian and Caribbean performing arts in the UK with the aim of overcoming the state of invisibility of black arts within the mainstream heritage sector and stimulating creative engagement with archival material.
+She conceived and delivered a series of ground-breaking heritage project with support from The National Lottery Heritage Fund, Arts council England and others.
+Her voluntary contribution to the development of the organisation went hand in hand with research in the heritage field to widen and deepen the impact of her work within the sector.
+Since then, she has been interested in the emergence of the archive as a key concept and object of critical heritage studies, exploring its impact on the formation and articulation of individual and collective identities, memories, cultural values and power relations, as reported by Dr Andrew Flinn in his article on archival activism and independent and community-led archives: “So I realised that actually to decide to gather information, organise information, and preserve information to disseminate it was a political act” (interview with Alda Terracciano, 2009).

-Using a Participatory Action Research methodology, in 2012 she devised the Memory Session method, employing analogue and digital systems to elicit people’s responses and creative contributions to her practice research.
+Using a Participatory Research methodology to explore the impact of gentrification on culturally diverse heritage, in 2012 she devised a series of Memory Sessions, employing analogue and digital systems to elicit people’s responses and creative contributions to her artistic research.
 This is based on an ethical approach that values autonomy, identity and ownership as key elements in the engagement of local communities.

 2019 Long Table conversation on “Urban Regeneration, Intangible Heritage & Participatory Practices” to enquire the realities of urban regeneration for local communities in London.
 The activity was part of the Centre for Critical Heritage Studies (CCHS) Heritage Week, UCL, 27 March.